241. Written in Friars' Carse Hermitage (Second Version)

 Email Poem |

-Analysis and Comments on 241.
+Comments, Analysis, and Meaning on 241.
 Written in Friars' Carse Hermitage (Second Version)

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 241.
 Written in Friars' Carse Hermitage (Second Version) here.